neophoriac/SimpleDraggable/README.md

 # SimpleDraggable

-SimpleDraggable is a lightweight JavaScript class for making DOM elements draggable using transformations with minimal setup and no dependencies.
+SimpleDraggable is a lightweight JavaScript class for making DOM elements draggable with minimal setup and no dependencies.

+It uses CSS Transform to when dragging the element to make sure there isn't much performance overhead.

 Basically, if you want a simple tool to drag elements and sync their position across tabs, use this.

 ## Features

-- Uses transform
+- Uses CSS transform
 - Zero dependencies
 - Optional position persistence (localStorage)
 - Cross-tab sync